k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09a_table_level_customized_flows_implementation.md

 - **table_name** — populated with the table name.
 If this setting is empty, the customized flows will run on all the tables in the interface and schema.
 - **count_indicator**— by **default** the count indicator is **true**, enabling counting the number of records in the source or target, as a way to monitor task execution.
 Set this indicator to **false**, if required, to disable counting records in the target.
 - **record_count_flow** — populated with the name of a customized flow that counts the table records.
 - **table_order** — a numeric value or a flow name that defines the table’s execution priority.
-The table order specified in the TableLevelDefinitions MTable has the highest priority and can override the PK/FK relationships between task tables.
+The table order specified in the **TableLevelDefinitions** MTable has the highest priority and can override the PK/FK relationships between task tables.
 If any table in a task has a table order defined in this MTable, then all tables in the task must have a table order defined as well.
 The TDM execution follows PK/FK relationships only when none of the task’s tables has a table order defined.
 - **extract_flow** — populated with the customized extract flow name.
 - **delete_flow** — populated with the customized delete flow name.
 - **load_flow** — populated with the load flow name.

+## In-place Masking Customization  — Implementation Guidelines

+### In-place Masking Flow

+- Starting with **TDM 9.5** onwards,  the TDM support in-place masking task that update the PII fields on the selected tables.
+The in-place masking flow  receives a list of input parameters from the TDM execution processes and update the table table: replaces the PII values with masking values.
+Duplicate the **UpdateTableByQuery**  flow (located in the TDM_TableLevel LU)  to implement the the customize the in-place masking flow.

+### In-place Masking - MTables

+#### TableLevelDefinitions

+The following field has been added for in-place masking:

 - **inplace_masking_update_flow** —  populated with the in-place masking flow name.

+#### TableLevelInPlaceMasking

+The **MTable** defines which table fields are used as **key fields** during table update operations.

+Each record in the MTable represents a single table field.
+When a **composite key** is required, multiple MTable records must be defined—one for each table field that participates in the composite key.